 - ½ cup frozen organic strawberries

-- 1 cup unsweetened almond milk (homemade if you can!)
+- 1 cup unsweetened almond or casher milk (ideally, homemade if you can)

 - 1 Tbsp. almond butter

 - 1 level Tbsp. freshly ground flax seeds